"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 What has been your greatest encounter?

-Passing on a love of movement to my children is crucial for me.
-Movement is essential to life, keeping the body healthy and promoting regeneration.
+Passing on a taste for movement to my children is crucial for me.
+Movement is essential to life; it keeps the body healthy and promotes regeneration.

 Encouraging my children to walk or cycle enables them to develop healthy habits and discover the world in a different way.